 When storing peppercorns, you should keep them in airtight containers with lids (is there any other kind of airtight container?).
 Also, you will want to store it in a cool, dry place so that moisture and sunlight aren’t able to find their ways in there and pollute the beautiful taste of the pepper.

-Utilizing these two storage techniques will allow you to keep grinding away at your pepper long after the manufacturer’s recommended sell by date.
+Utilizing these two storage techniques will let you keep grinding away at your pepper long after the manufacturer’s recommended sell by date.
 As long as the aroma is still strong, your pepper is still good.
 I do want to stress though, even if the smell becomes weak and the taste becomes dull, the pepper is not bad, it is merely no longer potent.
 So don’t be worried, just toss what is left and get a new batch to last another four years.

 Spice storage got you down?
 I’ll show you how I solve spice organization.